This is one of those vegetarian dishes that simply features the main ingredient, in this case, cauliflower.

 - Slowly pour the ghee over the cauliflower and ensure that each piece is well coated.
 Sprinkle over the salt and gently toss the florets.
 Keep tossing until there is no ghee left in the bottom of the bowl and it has all been absorbed into the cauliflower.

 - Transfer the cauliflower to a baking paper-lined oven tray.
+Place them cut side down where possible.
 If there are loose seeds left in the bowl sprinkle them over the florets.

-- Place cauliflower in oven and roast for about 25 minutes or until tender.
+- Place cauliflower in oven and roast for 35 minutes or until tender.
 A few mildly burnt tips are acceptable.

 - Toss the roast cauliflower with the sliced chilli, coriander and lemon juice.